cockpit-project/cockpit/doc/protocol.md

 When a message is sent over a stream transport that does not have distinct messages (such as SSH or stdio), the message is also prefixed with a base 10 integer and new line, which represents the length of the following message.
+The length must be a positive number (ie: strictly greater than zero).

 An example.
 When going over a stream transport with a payload of the 3 byte string 'abc', and a channel of 'a5', would have a message length of 6: 3 bytes of